PyCQA/flake8/docs/source/user/ignoring-errors.rst

 The former is the **recommended** way of ignoring entire files.
-By using our exclude list, we can include it in our configuration file and have one central place to find what files aren't included in Flake8 checks.
+By using our exclude list, we can include it in our configuration file and have one central place to find what files aren't included in |Flake8| checks.
 The latter has the benefit that when we run |Flake8| with :option:`flake8 --disable-noqa` all of the errors in that file will show up without having to modify our configuration.
 Both exist so we can choose which is better for us.

-.. replacements
-.. |Flake8| replace:: :program:`Flake8`